pramodyelmewad/MLP_SOLVER/README.md

 http://antor.uantwerpen.be/instances-in-the-paper-efficient-grasp-vnd-and-grasp-vns-metaheuristics-for-the-traveling-repairman-problem/

-If you find this helpful and writing a research paper, you can encourage us citing this work as Pramod Yelmewad and Basavaraj Talawar, Parallel deterministic local search heuristic for minimum latency problem, cluster computing, DOI: 10.1007/s10586-020-03173-4
+If you find this helpful and writing a research paper, you can encourage us citing this work as "Pramod Yelmewad and Basavaraj Talawar, Parallel deterministic local search heuristic for minimum latency problem, cluster computing, DOI: 10.1007/s10586-020-03173-4"